 This is why scientists have increasingly focused on understanding and treating those experiences in their own right, rather than assuming they’re simply symptoms of some single (albeit nebulous) underlying illness.
 So what have we discovered by applying this approach to paranoia?

 Well, we know now that paranoia is far more common than previously assumed.
 At its core is a deep-seated belief that we’re in danger — that we’re not safe.
-That belief appears to be partly genetic in origin and partly the result of the things that happen to us in our lives (for example, bullying, suffering an assault, or being brought up in challenging urban environments).
+That belief appears to be partly genetic in origin and partly the result of the things that happen to us in our lives — bullying, suffering an assault, or being raised in challenging urban environments.